LeiGuo0812/coloristr/README.md

 # Convinent color and theme settings for ggplot2
-The colors are mainly from [tidyplots package](https://github.com/jbengler/tidyplots/).
+The color palettes are mainly from [tidyplots package](https://github.com/jbengler/tidyplots/).

 ## Install
 ```r